Table of Contents:

 - Fighting the villagers: You can choose to fight villagers instead of helping them.
 If you manage to kill all the adult males of a village, all the village chests will automatically unlock and you will be able to take their resources.
 Be careful though, attacking one villager will cause all the others to fight you.
 Also, your reputation will suffer, not just with the village you target but with all the other villages of the same culture.
 Note if you kill all the villagers, they will be dead permanently.
 If you don’t kill all of them or they get killed by some by other means (from falls, fire…) they will respawn.

 - The Normans: Millénaire’s original culture, the Normans are also the biggest in terms of content.
-They are based on 11th-century Norman villages on the coast of France, and speak French.
-They have villages centered on forts, manors, abbeys and guild houses.
-They produce different food, like bread, cider, calva, boudin and tripes.
-Their most useful speciality however is probably their excellent Norman tools available from the forge, the Norman broadsword and the Norman armour from the armoury.
+They are based on 11th-century Norman villages on the coast of France and speak French.
+They have villages centered on forts, manors, abbeys, and guild houses.
+They produce different food, like bread, cider, calva, boudin, and tripes.
+Their most useful specialty however is probably their excellent Norman tools available from the forge, the Norman broadsword, and the Norman armor from the armory.
 Their advanced buildings are often built of timber frame, a block made by a carpenter.
 Finally, their villages can build a market, where foreign merchants will sell rare goods, such as the Viking Merchant’s amulets.

 - The Indians: The second culture added to Millénaire, the Indians are based on rice-growing villages from the Ganges valley and speak Hindi.
-Their villages are centred on Palaces, Forts and Chief’s Houses.
-Their rich cooking is based on growing rice, turmeric, sugar canes and raising chickens, from which the player can make vegetarian and chicken curries.
+Their villages are centered on Palaces, Forts, and Chief’s Houses.
+Their rich cooking is based on growing rice, turmeric, sugar canes, and raising chickens, from which the player can make vegetarian and chicken curries.
 They build mostly from mud bricks and cooked bricks, special blocks produced in a kiln.

-- The Byzantines: The fifth Culture added to Millénaire was designed by Ticlon.
+- The Byzantines: The fifth Culture added to Millénaire was designed by Tucson.
 The skillful Byzantines are based on the Greek successors of the Roman empire.
-Besides of making wine out of grapes and farming silk to make expensive icons, they also use tiles to recreate the legendary architecture of their ancestors.
-There are religious, military and retail-based villages.
+Besides making wine out of grapes and farming silk to make expensive icons, they also use tiles to recreate the legendary architecture of their ancestors.
+There are religious, military, and retail-based villages.

 - Quests and Creation Quest: Quests are extra tasks you can perform for villagers.
 When a quest is available, it will show above a villager’s head within square brackets.
 Right-click on him or her for a description of the quest and the possibility of accepting or refusing it.
 Regular quests will reward you with money, reputation or items.
 Some quests require you to have a good reputation with the village in order to be available.
 To know what quests you have accepted and need to complete, press ‘M’.

-- Installing custom content: Millénaire is very customisable, allowing players to add new buildings, villagers, village types or even entire new cultures.
+- Installing custom content: Millénaire is very customizable, allowing players to add new buildings, villagers, village types, or even entire new cultures.

 - Creating new building plans in-game: It is possible to create buildings in-game in the regular Minecraft way, including in Creative Mode, and then export them as building plans usable by Millénaire.

-- Working with the Millénaire files: Other modifications (new village types, quests, cultures…) require direct edition of the Millénaire files.
-You can see more informations for some in the.
+- Working with the Millénaire files: Other modifications (new village types, quests, cultures…) require a direct edition of the Millénaire files.
+You can see more information for some in the.
 Many aspects are not documented, the best is to look at how the existing ones work.

 Cultures are the various factions that come into play with the Millénaire mod.
 The cultures create villages and stand-alone buildings for their people to live and work in that are often able to interact with the Player.